Tascurator/tascurator-documents/docs/docs/modeling.md

 ### ShareHouse Name

-The landlord can set a ShareHouse Name as they prefer.
+The landlord can set a Share house Name as they prefer.
 This title can be modified at any time.

 Constraints：